CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 ## Decision-based Processing

 Using the Data Processing API and the workflow worker, you can control the operations performed on files using conditions against the data passed in as well as the result of any processing that has occurred to that point.
-This approach allows a single input entry point for data into the system and puts the responsibility of routing data to the next appropriate processing operation on the workflow worker.
+This approach allows a single input entry point for data into the system and puts the responsibility of routing data to the first appropriate processing operation on the workflow worker.
+After this first decision a script representing the workflow is passed to all subsequent workers the message is sent to which allows them to determine the next processing that should occur.
 A basic processing workflow may consist of an action that:

   * extracts content for audio files using the speech worker.
   * extracts the content for image files using the OCR worker.